 To develop a mine at Cerro Quema, a Category 3 environmental permit (ESIA) is required from the Ministry of Environment.
 An application for this permit was submitted in 2016.
 The Ministry has completed the technical evaluation of the ESIA.
 Timing of approval is presently not known.
 When drilling commenced in January 2017, it was in an area covered by previously issued permits.
-Since then, the Ministry of Environment has issued Orla permits to drill three new areas.
+Since then, the Ministry of Environment has issued Orla permits to drill four new areas, including a permit received on May 8, 2018 to drill in the Sombrero zone.
+On May 11, 2018 two permits to use water for drilling were issued.